Who8MyLunch/WanderBits/work_log.md

 I thought more about the `Console` class.
 I don't think I need it as all it does is handle reading/writing from/to stdin/stdout.
 I think it will be much simpler to move the read and write functions over to the `Executive` module.
 More tidy implementation.

+While merging `Console` stuff into `Executive`, I noticed that I could add one last detail to `Parser`.
+Right now it simply returns a list of tokens.
+From the beginning I have been thinking that my command language is made up of a leading action word followed by one or more arguments.
+I will mod the `Parser` such that it outputs two things: the action name and a list of action argument names.
+These actions names will not yet be validated against the game content.
+That part will happen inside the `Executive`.

 Tuesday Morning, Sept.
 24, 2013
 -------------------------------